 1. Energy Management

-When we described Stage 1 Labor (especially the Active and Transition phases), did it remind you a bit of High Intensity Interval Training (HIIT)?
-Childbirth is nature’s ultimate interval training.
+As we said upfront, childbirth is nature’s ultimate interval training.
 Therefore, energy system training is critical to ensure you have the endurance to make it through the many rounds of “stress-to-recovery” cycles.
 It is important to avoid expending unnecessary energy and to take full advantage of your rest periods so that you can be ready for the next round.
 It is also important to stay in the moment and keep your mind from focusing on “how much longer” you have to go.
 You can begin preparing your body physically and mentally for the energetic demands of Stage 1 Labor with a practice we refer to as LIIT™ (Labor Intensity Interval Training).
 Read this post to get the details on LIIT™ and how it works so you can begin practicing it on your own.

 2. Position Variety

 - Deep Squats: This hip-to-heels squat is one of the most common labor positions.
 In some cultures, it’s a position people spend a lot of time in.
 You can perform it on your own, holding onto the back of a chair or tabletop, holding onto your partner’s hands, or having your partner hold you from behind, as in the images below.
-Can’t quite get into a deep squat yet?
-Watch this video to learn how to practice the deep squat.
+Can’t quite get into the deep squat?
+See this article on Mobility Exercises to Prepare for Birth.

 - All 4s Hands and Knees (quadruped): Any type of forward leaning position like this not only feels good but is also typically most friendly for getting baby into a good position.
 Once in this position, you can alternate tipping your pelvis forward and backward like in the cat/cow stretch.
 This will help loosen your low back for those moments you really need it.